Mtporter97/mtporter97/README.md

   <p> Most recently, I have attained the (ISC)² Certified in Cybersecurity Certification from (ISC)² and the Microsoft Certified: Security, Compliance, and Identity Fundamentals certfication. </p>

   # 💫 About Me:
-🔭 Currently, I am working on a few certifications.<br>🌱 I am currently preparing for the Microsoft SC-900 Exam.<br>⚡ Fun fact: I dabble in 3-D Printing and Resin making.<br>😄 Pronouns: He/Him
+🔭 Currently, I am working on a few certifications.<br>🌱 I am currently preparing for the Microsoft 365 Certified: Security Administrator Associate Exam.<br>⚡ Fun fact: I dabble in 3-D Printing and Resin making.<br>😄 Pronouns: He/Him

  <h2>🌐 How to Reach Me:</h2>